 Restaurants and Cafes at the Philharmonie

 This venue offers several options for enjoying a drink, snack, or full meal.
-There is a panoramic restaurant on the sixth floor of the "Philharmonie I" building, ideal for a formal lunch or dinner (opening on September 15th, 2015).
+There is a panoramic restaurant on the sixth floor of the "Philharmonie I" building, ideal for a formal lunch or dinner.
 For snacks and coffee, the downstairs cafe in the same building is good for shorter breaks.
 Finally, a larger cafe-restaurant, the Cafe des Concerts, can be found beneath the portico of the main building, and boasts a pleasant terrace with seating outdoors.

 For music aficionados, Paris offers a variety of world-class venues.
 Whatever your tastes or budget, you'll find something for you.
 Read our complete guide to the boldly contemporary Opera Bastille, which hosts some of Europe's finest operatic performers.
 If you're a jazz or rock fan, meanwhile, read up on the best summer festivals in Paris for tons of ideas on catching performances in the warm open-air.